 Kathleen started her art journey in mixed media after attending a workshop titled "The Artist's Way."
 She is self-taught and attends local & out of state workshops to learn new techniques.
 Kathleen is currently enrolled in several of Sebastian Michael's online digital courses.

-Kathleen’s digital art represents her interpretation of conventional & non-conventional subjects & can reflect realism or fantasy.
-Her workflow & techniques are not necessarily traditional or highly structured in the same way for each art piece she creates; however each piece starts with a base subject, involves manipulation of color, lighting, textures & special effects using many different kinds of software and ends with post-processing.
+Kathleen's digital art represents her interpretation of conventional & non-conventional subjects & can reflect realism or fantasy.
+Her workflow & techniques are not necessarily traditional or highly structured in the same way for each art piece she creates; however, each piece starts with a base subject, involves manipulation of color, lighting, textures & special effects using many different kinds of software and ends with post-processing.
 Sometimes a creation involves lots of experimentation that can lead to decisions that can elicit a reaction that cannot be predicted.

 Kathleen has exhibited in professional juried exhibits, a local art gallery & fine art shows.
-She has been published in the “Living the Photo (artistic) Life” magazine and in the online GSP online magazine in collaboration with Gabriel Olude, international photographer.
+She has been published in the "Living the Photo (artistic) Life" magazine and in the online GSP online magazine in collaboration with Gabriel Olude, an international photographer.

 Although Kathleen's major interest at this time is digital art, she continues to stay involved with traditional art and will be focusing on combining digital art & traditional art in some form.
 Art for Kathleen has been a meandering path full of surprises and unpredictable outcomes.
 Kathleen’s website is https://artboja.com/art/j5odc

 10th Place - Ericka Wolf - "Blue"